 Whether you’re wearing a pair of custom trousers, or something you fished out of the thrift store, wearing trousers instead of jeans (or heaven forbid sweatpants) always makes for a good look.

 The Waistband should fit snugly, with one finger fitting tightly between the waistband and your body.
 This allows for a comfortable fit with an un-tucked shirt, and a snug fit when tucked.
-Most trousers sit around the hips, with high-waisted trousers considered more luxury.
+Most modern trousers sit just below the hips bones, with high-waisted trousers considered more luxury and old fashioned.

 The Crotch should fit comfortably.
 The higher the crotch, the easier the trouser legs move with the body, creating less strain on the fabric over time, and being more comfortable.
 Bespoke connoisseurs get their trousers tailored to the side they dress, but for retail the crotch of the trousers should be about a thumb below the danger zone for maximum comfort.

 Different Darts, Pleats and Pockets work better for certain shapes and tastes, so find what works for you.
 In general, a larger seat needs more darts, and larger gents move easier with pleats.